uScazima*

 • Target: To be sent to the Delegation of the EU to South Africa and the Swedish Embassy in Pretoria.

-• Emphasis: Highlight that the hardware is Bulgarian (Olimex) and the software is Swiss (Wirth/Oberon).
+• Emphasis: The hardware is Bulgarian (Olimex) and the software is Swiss (Wirth/Oberon).
 This makes it a “Euro-African” project from the start.
+We consciously move away from the American way, where huge sums of money are thrown, and their IT way is ’the cloud’.
+We don’t want or need that.

-• Tone: The “A4 or nothing” rule is a great talking point—it shows you understand the psychology of the office, not just the technology.
+• Tone: The “A4 or nothing” rule is a great talking point — it is psychology of the office, not just the technology.
+The internet is a distraction.
+The chosen workstations are for work, and they are neither good, nor chosen for, the internet.

 • A4 or nothing

-At bo- onderdorp level, verbosity is a distraction.
-The purpose is citizen-defence level intensity.
+At any level, verbosity is a distraction.
+Our purpose is at citizen-defence level intensity.
 We have arrived in multiple residential crises i.r.o. water, sanitation, energy, food security.
-But, in my experience, more progress is made doing one thing in the morning and one thing in the afternoon, we will accomplish more than most dorp-scale human settlements.
+But, in my experience, progress can be made doing one thing in the morning and one thing in the afternoon: I worked with many people in my life who battled regularly to figure out whether they had completed even one task in their week.

 • The Two Potholes Fixed Daily target, for example, is achievable for a city block.
 Even with 100 rained out days of the 220 annual working days, that is still 210 fixed potholes.
 How many dorp and township blocks even have 210 potholes to fix?